USGS-WiM/GageStatsServices/Docs/Variables/Get.md

-Returns an array of available variable type resources currently provided by the services.
+Returns an array of all available variable type resources currently provided by the services.